You may wish to see an introductory page to this section first.

 An inscription on a milestone of Via Appia which was found between Terracina and Formia indicates that Emperor Caracalla ordered the replacement of the paving of the road in that section in the year 216.
 Archaeologists are of the opinion that this fountain near Formia was part of the improvements made at that time.

-"Villa di Cicerone" (Villa Rubino): (left-above) terrace by the sea; (left-below) polygonal wall of the most ancient settlement (see those at Segni);(right) dovecot or small tower
+"Villa di Cicerone" (Villa Rubino): (left-above) terrace by the sea; (left-below) polygonal wall of the most ancient settlement (see those of Segni);(right) dovecot or small tower

 We now enter Castellone and the commencement probably of the ancient city of Formiae.
 From this spot to the end of Mola di Gaeta we find an uninterrupted succession of antiquities.
 Those on the right hand of the road are the most conspicuous the first belong to the Villa Patrizi (..) and lastly those near Mola which are vulgarly called the Villa of Cicero.
 Colt Hoare